-- 21.6 a) For the purposes of this Article 21.6 only: - a Closed Event will be determined at the sole discretion of the FIA and the Commercial Rights Holder and will be defined as one which does not permit guests access into the Paddock; - ii) an Open Event will be determined at the sole discretion of the FIA and the Commercial Rights Holder and will be defined as one which does permit guest access into the Paddock. - b) From the start of a Closed Event until the declaration of the official classification of the race, each Competitor may not have more than a total of 100 team personnel, including any trainee personnel, within the confines of the circuit.
+- 21.6 a) For the purposes of this Article 21.6 only: - a Closed Event will be determined at the sole discretion of the FIA and the Commercial Rights Holder and will be defined as one which does not permit guests access into the Paddock; - ii) an Open Event will be determined at the sole discretion of the FIA and the Commercial Rights Holder and will be defined as one which does permit guest access into the Paddock. - b) From the start of a Closed Event until the declaration of the official classification of the race, each Competitor may not have more than a total of 100 115 team personnel, including any trainee personnel, within the confines of the circuit.
 No more than 60 of these team personnel who are within the confines of the circuit may be associated in any way with the operation of the cars. - c) From the start of an Open Event until two hours after the start of the race, each Competitor may not have more than a total of 60 team personnel who are associated in any way with the operation of the cars within the confines of the circuit.
-However, during the period starting 45 minutes before the start of the first formation lap until 15 minutes after the scheduled start of the race the number of such operational personnel is unlimited. - d) For the avoidance of doubt, staff whose duties are solely connected with hospitality, team motorhomes, sponsors, marketing, public relations, security or driving trucks to or from the Event are not considered operational personnel. - e) In addition to the 60 personnel described in Articles 21.6 b) and c), each Competitor will be permitted six (6) individual exceptions during a Championship for trainee personnel, however, no individual trainee may attend more than two (2) Events in this capacity. - f) A list of all operational, exempt, trainee and single race personnel must be submitted to the FIA prior to each Event using the official template that may be found in the Appendix to these Sporting Regulations. - 21.7 No team personnel who are associated in any way with the operation of the cars are permitted within the confines of the circuit during two (2) nine (9) hour restricted periods which commence twelve (12) hours before the scheduled start times of P1 and P3.
-With the exception of Monaco, if the unrestricted time between the end of P2 and the start of the second restricted period exceeds seven and a half hours (7.5) the excess will be added to the second restricted period.
+However, during the period starting 45 minutes before the start of the first formation lap until 15 minutes after the scheduled start of the race the number of such operational personnel is unlimited. - d) For the avoidance of doubt, staff whose duties are solely connected with hospitality, team motorhomes, sponsors, marketing, public relations, security or driving trucks to or from the Event are not considered operational personnel. - e) In addition to the 60 personnel described in Articles 21.6 b) and c), each Competitor will be permitted six (6) individual exceptions during a Championship for trainee personnel, however, no individual trainee may attend more than two (2) Events in this capacity. - f) A list of all operational, exempt, trainee and single race personnel must be submitted to the FIA prior to each Event using the official template that may be found in the Appendix to these Sporting Regulations. - 21.7 At each Event where a sprint qualifying session is scheduled, team personnel who are associated in any way with the operation of the cars are not permitted within the confines of the circuit during one (1) nine (9) hour restricted period which commences twelve (12) hours before the scheduled start time of P1.